bharat13soni/jrest/README.md

 By allowing to overload SQL associated with JREST_KEY now developers can take advantage of any FCQN java methods associated with a JREST_KEY without ever publishing a definition.
 This is great for getting ideas tested quickly.
 JRest may never publish a override to adhoc in future to support custom Java FCQN function support via before or after due the security implications they pose for the entire system.

 PS: PLEASE DO NOT FORGET TO ADD ; (SEMICOLON) AT THE END OF YOUR ADHOC_SQL STATEMENT.

+One more thing!
+Now to use JRest simply download the jrest.war file under the war directory of the repository and place it under your webapps directory of tomcat.

 # The Problem
 In a typical web based application development, much of the time is spent in developing CRUD (Create, Read, Update, Delete) APIs for the database tables.
 This itself amounts to almost eighty percent of the code base for any application, quite often a repeatative task, however a great deal of time would be spent in publishing a stable code base for the same.
 On the other hand, providing these RESTful Web Service (RWS) securely and implementing a role based access takes a great deal of time.